List of solar cycles

 Solar cycles are nearly periodic 11-year changes in the Sun's activity that are based on the number of sunspots present on the Sun's surface.
-The first solar cycle conventionally is said to have started in 1755 when Rudolf Wolf began extensive reporting of sunspot activity.
+The first solar cycle conventionally is said to have started in 1755.
 The source data are the revised International Sunspot Numbers (ISN v2.0), as available at SILSO.

 Sunspot counts exist since 1610 but the cycle numbering is not well defined during the Maunder minimum.
 It was proposed that one cycle might have been lost in the late 18th century, but this remains not fully confirmed.

 Solar cycles can be reconstructed indirectly, using the radiocarbon 14C proxy, for the last millennium.

 The smoothing is done using the traditional SIDC smoothing algorithm.
 Using this algorithm, if the month in question is notated month 0, a weighted average is formed of months −6 to 6, where months −5 to 5 are given weightings of 1, and months −6 and 6 are given weightings of 0.5.
 Other smoothing formulas exist, and they usually give slightly different values for the amplitude and timings of the solar cycles.
 An example is the Meeus smoothing formula, with related solar cycles characteristics available in this STCE news item.

-The start of solar cycle 25 was declared by SIDC on September 15 2020 as being in December 2019.
+The start of solar cycle 25 was declared by SIDC on September 15, 2020 as being in December 2019.
 This makes cycle 24 the only "11-year solar cycle" to have lasted precisely 11 years.